mzazon/awesome-cloud-projects/azure/distributed-microservices-with-dapr/distributed-microservices-with-dapr.md

 1. **Create Container Apps Environment with Dapr**:

    Azure Container Apps provides a fully managed serverless platform for running containerized applications.
 The Container Apps environment serves as a secure boundary that groups multiple container apps together, enabling them to share the same virtual network and Log Analytics workspace.
-Enabling Dapr at the environment level ensures all deployed container apps can leverage Dapr's distributed application runtime capabilities without additional configuration.
+This managed environment automatically handles infrastructure concerns like networking, load balancing, and scaling, allowing developers to focus on application logic rather than operational complexity.

    ```bash
    # Create Container Apps environment